 Marine Biology Studies in California

-Another coastal state offering opportunity in marine biology at the community college level in California.
-Orange Coast College provides courses through their Marine Science Department in oceanography, marine biology, marine mammalogy, and marine aquarium science, as well as other subjects of interest.
-The school offers an associate of arts degree in biology with an emphasis in marine studies and boasts its own "wet" marine laboratory for student coursework.
+Another coastal state offering opportunity in marine biology at the community college level is California.
+Orange Coast College provides courses through its Marine Science Department in oceanography, marine biology, marine mammalogy, and marine aquarium science, as well as other subjects of interest.
+The school offers an associate of arts degree in biology with an emphasis on marine studies and boasts its own "wet" marine laboratory for student coursework.
 The laboratory includes 2500 gallons of re-circulating cooled water and warm water tropical tanks.
 The school also maintains a sea base in Newport Harbor, not far from the college campus.

-Students in the program can learn firsthand whether a career in marine biology is right for them, through hands-on training collecting samples off the ocean floor, interpreting oceanic weather information and exploring the fundamentals of marine navigation.
+Students in the program can learn firsthand whether a career in marine biology is right for them through hands-on training, collecting samples of the ocean floor, interpreting oceanic weather information, and exploring the fundamentals of marine navigation.
 This large teaching program is the perfect way for students to launch a rewarding study into the world of marine biology and determine if this is the right career path for them.
-Once students earn their associate degree in biology, they can choose to enter the baccalaureate program in marine biology or oceanography at a number of different California universities.
+Once students earn their associate degree in biology, they can choose to enter the baccalaureate program in marine biology or oceanography at several different California universities.

 Marine biology is an exciting field with a broad range of employment opportunities at locations around the country.
-With the introduction of associate degree programs at numerous community colleges along the coast, students interested in this field can now complete their training and move directly into entry-level positions much more quickly than ever before.
-If marine biology is the right field for you, check with community colleges in your area to find out if they have degree programs in this area of study.
+With the introduction of associate degree programs at numerous community colleges along the coast, students interested in this field can complete their training and move directly into entry-level positions much more quickly than ever before.
+If marine biology is the right field for you, check with community colleges in your area to find out if they have degree programs.

 Questions?
 Contact us on Facebook @communitycollegereview.